 |

-mirror that set the Roman ships on fire once they were within bowshot.
+that set the Roman ships on fire once they were within bowshot.
+Recently

-Death Ray , it is believed that such a device was made by Archimedes
+Ray , it is believed that such a device was made by Archimedes although

-although it was not used as a defensive weapon.
-(Such a device was used
+it was not used as a defensive weapon.
+(Such a device was used to defend

 In his death, history relates, Archimedes was absorbed in mathematical